beyondhack/github_analytics/README.md

 3. **Configure GitHub Authentication (Recommended)**

-   See the [GitHub Authentication Setup](#-github-authentication-setup) section below for detailed instructions.
+   See the [GitHub Authentication Setup](#-github-authentication-setup) section below for detailed instructions on setting up GitHub OAuth.

-   You can either:
-   - **Use OAuth** (recommended): Users login with their GitHub account
-   - **Use a shared token**: Set up a single token for all users

 4. **Start the development server**
    ```bash